Shaxpy/IEEE-RAS-Workshops-/README.md

 # IEEE-RAS-Workshops-
-This is a document constituted of a series of presentations that were used during the course of IEEE- Robotics and Automation workshops.
+This is a compilation of a series of presentations that were used during the course of IEEE- Robotics and Automation workshops.
 Such materials helped the students to establish their basics in the field of Robotics and IoT.